 The problem is, there are people like me in the scenario above who reinforce this perception that we shouldn’t ask others if they need help.
 I’m sure that lady would have been willing to hold an umbrella while I put my son in his carrier.
 And yet I didn’t feel comfortable (or maybe I was just too frazzled) to pause, acknowledge her question, and say what I needed.
 Looking back, it would have been much simpler to get someone who was already in the parking lot area to help than to rush in to the doctors’ office in a panic requesting help.
 Because it doesn’t take a medical degree, much time, or much energy to hold an umbrella.

-Next time I’m in a pickle, I’m hope I can be mindful enough to recognize and appreciate the people around me who are willing to help, even if that person is a stranger.
+But this is the nature of the beast that is postpartum anxiety.
+When we need help the most is when we can be too fearful or too paralyzed to ask.
+Next time I’m in a pickle, I’m hope I can be mindful enough to recognize and appreciate the people around me who are willing to help, even if it happens to be a thoughtful stranger.